 Once your petition is filed, your job is not finished.
-The stream redesignation evaluation process can take years, so it is important for you to continue to cultivate the local support that you gathered when you were in the process of preparing the petition (See Section 5).
+The stream redesignation evaluation process can take years, so it is important for you to continue to cultivate the local support that you gathered when you were in the process of preparing the petition (See Section 5 of this Handbook).